2024

 September 2024 – Windsor Framework UKIMS “green lane” access

-At the end of September, the UK customs legislation changes from the Windsor Framework will start to come into effect.
-If you are registered on the UK Internal Market Scheme (UKIMS) – which is replacing the UK Trader Scheme – then you can gain access to the green lane processes for qualifying shipments.
+If you are registered on the UK Internal Market Scheme (UKIMS) (previously the UK Traders Scheme), then you can gain access to the green lane processes for qualifying shipments – provided your goods are:

 Similar to the ICS2 pre-arrival safety and security declarations in the EU, the UK will require S&S notifications for some transport lanes from October.